sofaworks/nosleepautobot/README.md

 * **NoxBot performs checks for NoSleep's title tags rules.**

   NoSleep has strict rules about what sorts of "tags" (things in braces/brackets) can be used in the titles of posts.
 In short, the only thing allowed in title tags is the part of the story if the story is a series (ex.
 [Part 1]).
 NoxBot checks each post for tags and uses a complex regex to determine if the tags are valid or not.
 If the tags are *not* valid, it removes the post from NoSleep and makes a comment on the post telling the user what happened and informing them of the rule.

+* **NoxBot checks for long paragraphs in posts**

+  User submissions that contain paragraphs considered 'exceedingly long' (in this case, meaning the submission has a paragraph containing over 350 words) are flagged and temporarily removed.
+A private message is sent to the author alerting them to update their formatting and submit their post for reapproval.

+* **NoxBot checks for code blocks in posts**

+  Generally, code blocks do not belong in NoSleep submissions.
+They are generally the byproduct of users writing their stories in another software such as Microsoft Word and using `Tab` characters, which translate to `<pre>` and `<code>` blocks in Markdown.
+This results in unreadable blocks of text in the resulting submission.
+NoxBot will temporarily remove posts containing such blocks of text and send a private message to the submission author alerting them to fix their formatting and submit their post for reapproval.

 * **NoxBot provides information/rule reminders via PM to authors when they post a new part of a series.**

   If NoxBot detects valid "series" tags in a post title, it will PM the author of the story (via the /r/NoSleepAutoBot user itself) and remind them that they should double-check the flair on their post, and link back to previous parts of the story.
 This is not a reprimand in any way -- rather, it is a friendly reminder for series posts.